-4. Feel free to come by the Math Resource Center and work with one of our tutors.
-For our current schedule, click here → Curent Tutor Schedule (120kB).
+4. Feel free to come by the Math &Physics Tutoring Area in the Center for Academic Acheivement and work with one of our tutors.
+For our current schedule, click here → Current Tutor Schedule Monday - Thursday (162kB).

-For a hard copy of the above placement information, click here (106kB).
+For a hard copy of the above placement information, click here (86kB).